 The email click-through rate (or email CTR) is one of the main email marketing metrics showing the engagement of your target audience.
 If the email open rate shows how many think that your email is worth their attention, then the email click-through rate shows whether your email can nudge people into action.

 If you thought that the average email open rate numbers seemed small (around 15%), you’re in for a shock.
 According to the email statistics in February 2017, average email CTR is 3.42%.
 That said, rates vary by industry.
 According to the 2016 Email Marketing Metrics Benchmark Study, Consumer Services, Computer Hardware & Telecommunications, Nonprofits, Associations & Government, and Schools & Education are those industries where emails enjoy a click-through rate of more than 4%.
 So, if you’re in one of these businesses – congrats!

 Keep reading and you will find out what influences email CTR and what steps you can take to improve it.

 What Is an Email Click-Through Rate?

 The email click-through rate or email CTR is the ratio of clicks on links in your campaign emails.
-However, the email click-through rate is quite an obscure measure – a vast array of factors can influence it and, unfortunately, some are out of your hands.
+However, the email click-through rate (more about it here) is quite an obscure measure – a vast array of factors can influence it and, unfortunately, improving it might be out of your hands.